yangliu-op/Naive-Newton-MR/README.md

 # Newton-MR
 Newton-MR is a second-order Newton-type optimisation algorithms.
-This python codes is for the paper [Stability Analysis of Newton-MR Under Hessian Perturbations](https://arxiv.org/abs/1909.06224).
+This python codes is for the paper [Convergence of Newton-MR under Inexact Hessian Information](https://arxiv.org/abs/1909.06224).

     Authors:
         Yang Liu,